ShadowDancer/RazorAssemblyCache/README.md

 # Hello internet!

-Have You asked Yourself why my shiny .net core application takes 6 seconds to start on my shiny ssd, and 12 core processor?
+Have You asked Yourself why my shiny .net core application takes 6 seconds to start on machine with ssd, and 12 core processor?
 Well no?
 Check in trace mode - razor view compiling takes most of that time.

 Or maybe you miss temporary aspnet files?

-Ye, there is razor-precompile tooling, but it is fun for production, not for developers.
+Ye, there is razor-precompile tooling, but it is fun on production, not during development.
 So here it is - library that solves this problem.
 Compiled views are cached on disk, and then loaded on next startup.
-For WebApplication template I've managed to cut startup time from 6 to 1.2 seconds.
+For WebApplication template I've managed to cut startup time by 3/4.
 Nice, huh?

 What what about downsides:
 - it's one big hack (RoslynCompilationService is copied from mvc repository - if it changes we're doomed!!!)